heathen00/wfparser3/wfparser3/README.md

      refer to the published instances when a published method requires it and only cast at that point.
    * You should go through the implementation and mark method parameters as final to indicate that none of them will be modified.
-   * search for TODO items and complete them.
+   * search for TODO items in the code and complete them.

 ## Rough Notes